 The agency relationship must be established by the time the U.S. person files Form 3520 for the relevant tax year and must continue as long as the statute of limitations remains open for the relevant tax year.
-If the agent resigns, liquidates, or its responsibility as an agent of the trust is terminated, see Notice 97-34.
+If the agent resigns or liquidates, or its responsibility as an agent of the trust is terminated, see Section IV(B) of Notice 97-34.